The Tower of Babel

 Why God targeted their language, not just the tower

 What troubles God about the project isn't its height.
-It's the momentum that comes from total unity: "If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them" (Genesis 11:6, NIV).
-The response is precise rather than destructive — not fire, not collapse, but confusion: "Come, let us go down and confuse their language so they will not understand each other" (Genesis 11:7, NIV).
-Unable to coordinate, the builders simply stop: "So the Lord scattered them from there over all the earth, and they stopped building the city" (Genesis 11:8, NIV).
+It's the momentum that comes from total unity: "they are one people, and they have all one language; and this is only the beginning of what they will do; and nothing that they propose to do will now be impossible for them" (Genesis 11:6, RSV-CE).
+The response is precise rather than destructive — not fire, not collapse, but confusion: "Come, let us go down, and there confuse their language, that they may not understand one another's speech" (Genesis 11:7, RSV-CE).
+Unable to coordinate, the builders simply stop: "So the Lord scattered them abroad from there over the face of all the earth, and they left off building the city" (Genesis 11:8, RSV-CE).

 Where the name comes from

-Genesis closes the story with its own built-in explanation: "That is why it was called Babel—because there the Lord confused the language of the whole world.
-From there the Lord scattered them over the face of the whole earth" (Genesis 11:9, NIV) — a direct wordplay in Hebrew between the name Babel and the verb meaning "to confuse."
+Genesis closes the story with its own built-in explanation: "Therefore its name was called Babel, because there the Lord confused the language of all the earth; and from there the Lord scattered them abroad over the face of all the earth" (Genesis 11:9, RSV-CE) — a direct wordplay in Hebrew between the name Babel and the verb meaning "to confuse."
 The scattering the builders feared most becomes, in the end, exactly what their own ambition brings about.

 A tower with roots in real architecture